wobbrock/multpois/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This release (0.3.2) is just a patch:
+This release (0.3.3) is just a patch:

-* Added \donttest{} directives around slow-running examples involving the ws3 and icecream data sets, and the glmer.mp.con() function.
+* Updated documentation only:
+    o More detail on optimizer options for glmer.mp and glmer.mp.con o Improved examples for clarity
+    o Minor writing improvements for clarity and consistency